12 Uncertainty

 Uncertainty is closely related to many chapters in this book:

-• Theoretically, the roots of uncertainty quantification lie in our theory of generalization from the chapter Chapter 8.
+- Theoretically, the roots of uncertainty quantification lie in our theory of generalization from Chapter 7.
 Concepts such as generalization error, cross-validation, or biased sampling can be found in both chapters.

 We hope we have minimized your uncertainty about uncertainty with this chapter…

-5. We do not talk about whole entries missing, this typically leads to problems of representativeness and is covered in Chapter 8.↩︎
+We do not talk about whole entries missing here, because this typically leads to problems of representativeness and is covered in Chapter 7.↩︎